 Do the holidays stress you out?

 Maybe you’ve got a love-hate relationship with this entire time of year.
 On the one hand, you love the excitement and the idea of the holiday season.
 On the other hand, the reality never quite meets your expectations.
-You may be making some typical holiday mistakes that are robbing you of the joy you could be experiencing at this time of year.
+You may have some typical expectations that end up making you miserable during the holidays.

 Holiday Mistake #1: Expecting a Normal Rockwell holiday